How many carbohydrates do you have to eat to lose weight?

 The following fist rules help you set a carbohydrate starting point for your nutritional program and experiment from there.

-Recommended amount of carbohydrate for weight loss (rule of thumb):
+The recommended amount of carbohydrate for weight loss (rule of thumb):

 - Healthy metabolism and regular intensive training: 2-6 g of carbohydrates per kilogram of body weight (additionally 2-4 g of protein per kilogram of body weight and 30-40 g of essential fats)